alphagov/dcs-client/README.md

 https://github.com/alphagov/dcs-client/releases/latest

-## Using the client

-In development mode, you can run the client either with `gradle` or by producing an executable JAR.

-This section explains how to setup the client and make a request.
+## Client usage

+Unzip the distribution zip file and run the client.

+You can run configure the client either by providing a configuration file or by setting environment variables.
+The sections below explain how to configure and run the client with these different configuration styles.

+### Configuration file

+Here's an example of a configuration file:

+    server:
+      applicationConnectors:
+        - type: http
+          port: ${DCS_PORT:-11000}

+    httpClient:
+      timeout: 15s
+      connectionTimeout: 15s
+      cookiesEnabled: false
+      connectionTimeout: 15s
+      tls:
+        keyStorePath: ${KEY_STORE_PATH}
+        keyStorePassword: ${KEY_STORE_PASSWORD}
+        trustStorePath: ${TRUST_STORE_PATH}
+        trustStorePassword: ${TRUST_STORE_PASSWORD}
+        verifyHostname: false

+    logging:
+      level: ${DCS_LOG_LEVEL:-INFO}
+      loggers:
+        "uk.gov": DEBUG
+      appenders:
+        - type: console

+    dcsUrl: ${DCS_URL}

+    clientPrivateSigningKey: ${CLIENT_SIGNING_KEY}
+    clientSigningCertificate: ${CLIENT_SIGNING_CERT}
+    clientPrivateEncryptionKey: ${CLIENT_ENCRYPTION_KEY}

+    dcsEncryptionCertificate: ${DCS_ENCRYPTION_CERT}

+In the example above, some of the values are set to just use the environment variables described in the next section - these have the format ${VARIABLE_NAME}.
+If you prefer to specify these values directly in the file, just replace these variables with the values you want to use.

+The configuration file includes configuration for DropWizard, a Java web framework.
+The `server`, `httpClient` and `logging` sections of the configuration file relate to DropWizard-specific settings.
+For further details on how to configure them, see http://www.dropwizard.io/1.1.0/docs/manual/configuration.html.

+To run the client with a configuration file in Linux:

+    ./dcs-client/bin/dcs-client server <config-file>

+To run the client with a configuration file in Windows:

+    dcs-client\bin\dcs-client.bat server <config-file>

-### Prerequisites
+### Environment variables

-1. Have a running instance of DCS.
-You can start up one locally or use an existing DCS environment.
-1. Unless you specify a configuration file as a commandline argument when running the client, you will need to configure the following environment variables:
+If you do not specify a configuration file, you must set the following environment variables:

 * `CLIENT_SIGNING_KEY`: filepath to private key used for signing
 * `CLIENT_SIGNING_CERT`: filepath to public cert used for signing
 * `CLIENT_ENCRYPTION_KEY`: filepath to private key used for encryption
 * `DCS_ENCRYPTION_CERT`: filepath to DCS's public cert for encryption
 * `KEY_STORE_PATH`: filepath to key store
 * `KEY_STORE_PASSWORD`: password to the key store
 * `TRUST_STORE_PATH`: filepath to the trust store
 * `TRUST_STORE_PASSWORD`: password to the trust store
-	* `DCS_URL`: The url that you want to send the request to
+* `DCS_URL`: The URL for DCS
 * `SSL_REQUEST_HEADER`: Distinguished name for SSL handshake
 * `DCS_PORT`: port number for the client (defaults to 11000 if not specified)
 * `DCS_LOG_LEVEL`: application log level (defaults to INFO if not specified)

-1. See 'running from the JAR' or 'running with gradle' section below, as appropriate.

-### Running with gradle
+To run the client in Linux:

+    ./dcs-client/bin/dcs-client

-Run the client with `./startup.sh`
+To run the client in Windows:

-### Creating and running executable JAR

-Creating:

-    ./gradlew clean build shadowJar

-Running:

-    java -jar dcs-client.jar server configuration/dcs-client.yml

-Note that the 'server' argument, which allows you to specify a configuration file, is optional.
-If you do not provide it, then values will be used from the environment variables instead.
+    dcs-client\bin\dcs-client.bat

 ### Sending a request to the client